Beijing - IES Quick Facts

 Beijing is a city of contrasts.
 It is a modern Asian boom-town that strives to preserve the cultural landscape of its glorious past while all around, the glass and steel emblems of its dynamic present flourish.
 Beijing attracts people from all over China, and IES Beijing students are exposed to a variety of regional variations of Mandarin Chinese, as well as to the current events shaping modern China.
 Destined to be the heart of the world's largest economy in the 21st century, Beijing is a fascinating place to be.

-Founded in 1990, the IES Beijing program offers students a strong Mandarin Chinese language program, as well as area studies courses taught in English.
+Founded in 1990, the IES Language Intensive Program offers students a strong Mandarin Chinese language program as well as area studies courses taught in English.
 The program is located on the campus of the Beijing Foreign Studies University (Beijing Waiguoyu Daxue).
 Popularly known as Bei Wai, this university is one of Beijing's most prestigious academic institutions.

 Students live in a regular university dormitory in a double room with a Chinese roommate.
 Students eat in cafeterias or prepare meals in the dormitory.
 Homestays are available only for students with prior study and good communication skills in Chinese, and a special application is required.
 Pomona provides a meal allowance for either living situation.